Tencent/PatrickStar/doc/optimization_options.md

 Offload the checkpoints activation from GPU to CPU.
 Further Save GPU memory.
 Note you have to use activation checkpoing first.

-1. Tiling Linear (a.k.a Memory-centric tiling in [DeepSpeed](https://deepspeed.readthedocs.io/en/stable/zero3.html#memory-centric-tiling))
-`--with_tiling_linear`
-Memory-centric tiling (MCT) can split a param tensor of linear into pieces, and they do not need to be stored in contiguous memory space.
-This will help reduce chunk size.
-However, to achieve the best performance, you have to tune the in_splits/out_splits of the function's parameters.

 ## PatrickStar-related Optmizations

 1. Activation Offload.